 [*] Added sections: 'Lanes - Top vs Mid?', 'Ability Combos', 'Jungle Thresh'.'

 [*] Added runes for Jungle Thresh.

 [*] Added runes for Fleet Footwork.

 [*] Changed chapter title images to look better.

 [*] Updated primary rune set.
 Changed it to Fleet Footwork as from my recent studying of my own matches/winrates, Fleet Footwork has the highest winrate... aside from...
 Jungle?!
 More details in the Items and Runes section.

 [*] Edited and changed a lot of formatting and presentation in various sections.

 [*] Added videos to AD Thresh in Action: 'AD Thresh.EXE' and 'ATTACK SPEED THRESH.EXE'.

-I recommend playing about in normals, you're less likely to be flamed, and don't have to feel so much pressure to perform decently as an off-meta.
+I recommend playing in normals.
+You're less likely to be flamed, and don't have to feel too much pressure to perform decently as an off-meta.
 Also, you probably won't be doing so hot, particularly if you're new to the idea.
-In fact, just don't use this in ranked.
+In fact, just don't use this in Ranked.

 Let's talk about what makes it work before I digress any further.